cs31415/cs31415.github.io/index.md

 I have significant experience building solutions for **finance** and **entertainment** domains.
 I get excited when learning a new language, designing a system or encountering a new problem to solve.

-I can contribute to building **microservice** stacks for web apps, refactoring and modernizing existing stacks, championing process, clean design, coding & testing, automating repetitive/pattern-oriented tasks, and fixing thorny problems.
+I have contributed to building **microservice** stacks for web apps, refactored and modernized existing stacks, championed process, clean design, coding & testing, automated repetitive/pattern-oriented tasks, and fixed thorny problems like web server memory leaks.

 I relish building **tools** to automate manual work.
 I recently wrote a couple of tools to parse C# and SQL code and list out referenced SQL objects.
 DBAs needed this for a cloud migration project and doing this manually would have been too time-consuming and error prone.